Bone Broth Postpartum: The Ultimate Post-Pregnancy Food

 For this reason, you need a convenient source of bone broth that you can trust and have on hand for daily use.

 Bluebird Provisions makes the most bioavailable nutrient rich bone broth for recovering from childbirth.
-Try some today using the special discount code: POSTPARTUM at checkout.
+Try some today and let me know what you think.

 Does bone broth help rebuild cartilage?

 Bone broth can help rebuild cartilage provided that you take it one hour before exercise with additional vitamin c (50 mg).
 The vitamin c is needed to help shuttle collagen and amino acids into your joint and damaged cartilage to stimulate tissue growth.